Safe Prescribing Reduces Risk and Can Improve Outcomes.

 - Have a high-risk score per the PMP

-Before prescribing naloxone, determine the patient’s overdose risk and obtain and patient history:
+Before prescribing narcan, determine the patient’s overdose risk and obtain and patient history:

 - Review medications